 Since then, I have answered a huge number of posts from sceptics who disagreed with me.
 As the same points and questions are now being repeated, I want to set out my position.
 This is not an attempt at an academic treatise.
 I can’t speak on behalf of all astrologers and I am not here to defend the work of every astrologer or the motives behind every follower of astrology.

 Here's my case:

 Though we don’t know how it works physically, astrology is not a faith.
 You can experience, observe and know how it applies first hand.
 There are sound reasons why it has proved so difficult to test the real practice of astrology under scientific conditions and why so many tests have been flawed.
-However, there are simple experiments that have shown that there is a scientific basis to the fundamental premise of astrology even though the practice is more of an art than rarely scientific.
+However, some simple experiments have yielded results that are consistent with a scientific basis to the fundamental premise of astrology even though the practice is an art rather than a science.